-On the day of surgery, you will need to arrive at least two to three hours before your scheduled surgery in order to be admitted to the hospital and prepare for surgery.
+On the day of surgery, you will need to arrive at the hospital at least two to three hours before your scheduled surgery in order to be admitted to the hospital and prepare for surgery.

-A waiting room is available for your family and friends.
-Your family will get updates from the operating room as the surgery progresses, and after the operation is completed.
-The surgeon or a member of the surgical team will come out and talk to the family.
+Patients will be registered for surgery at the waiting area, and will be taken to the holding area in surgery.
+The family will remain in the waiting area and get updates from the operating room as the surgery progresses.
+After the operation is completed, the surgeon or a member of the surgical team will come out and talk to the family.
 The surgery itself takes approximately two to three hours.
 You will spend anywhere from one to three hours after surgery in the recovery room.